Professional Indemnity Insurance (PII) Coverage

 - Run-off cover for a period of 84 months.

-Who is eligible to be covered under the NPAQ member PII Policy?
+Who is eligible to be covered under the NPAQ member PII Policy and legal backup service?

 You must be: